mridul037/mridul037/README.md

 **Quote of the hour:**

-Programming is the ultimate field for someone who likes to tinker.
+Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.

-~ Ray Ozzie
+~ René Descartes
 <pre>

 </pre>